selfishprimate/gerillass-docs/content/docs/latest/columnizer.md

 {{< /highlightwrap >}}

 {{< highlightwrap class="example">}}
-Now let's try it with the **breakpoint mixin** to show you how they these mixins work harmoniously together.
+Now let's try it with the **breakpoint mixin** to show you how these mixins work harmoniously together.
 {{< highlight scss >}}
 .parent-element{
     @include gls-columnizer(2, 10px, true);